top of page

 c.
 New Testament.

-Which English Bible version was printed in the year 1611?
+12. Which famous English Bible version was printed in the year 1611?

 a.
 The Catholic canon as approved by Pope Damasus the First.